 Admission Policies and Procedures

-All prospective freshman music majors must audition and interview with the scholarship/admissions committee of the music faculty to enter the music program.
+All prospective first-year music majors must audition and interview with the scholarship/admissions committee of the music faculty to enter the music program.
 This same audition also serves for scholarship decisions.

 Early auditions and interviews are recommended for students wishing to be considered for scholarships; students desiring scholarship consideration must audition by March 1.
 After March 1 a student may still audition for admission, but will not be considered for scholarship.